mv-repo/workforce-attrition-analysis/README.md

 ## Project Overview
 This project analyzes workforce attrition dynamics using high-frequency administrative data from a large manufacturing firm.
 It overcomes significant data quality challenges (missing timestamps, duplicate IDs, discontinuous employment spells) to estimate the causal impact of retention interventions using **Survival Analysis** and **Inverse Propensity Weighting (IPW)**.

+## Note
+This repo only has the code files and not the data itself given the proprietory and confidential nature of the raw data

 ## Key Features
 * **Complex ETL Pipeline:** Reconstructs daily employment panels from raw, disjointed attendance logs for over 450k worker-day observations.
 * **Algorithmic Imputation:** Implements logic to impute missing exit dates based on re-entry gaps.